 When you consider free things to do on a European Vacation, perhaps the well-worn cliche that says "the best things in life are free" springs to mind.

 Many visitors to Paris are discouraged to find out the trip to the top of Eiffel Tower involves not only a lengthy line, but also a hefty price.
 But there is a better view of Paris available at no charge at the base of Sacre Coeur atop Montmartre.
-You'll pay a small fee to ascend the basilica (by foot), but the views from the top of the steps leading into the cathedral are breathtaking.

 From 2003-13, much of the Rijksmuseum was closed to visitors as renovations were completed.
 During that time, visitors learned to appreciate the museum's gardens.
 A free printed guide will point out some art treasures that cannot be seen elsewhere at any price, let alone for free.
 Please note that the garden is not open on weekends.